 A quick glance at the map shows that the worse parts, income-wise, is right in the heart of Seattle.
 This doesn’t make that there are no high-paying jobs there.
 Instead, as mentioned before, it’s the median income for all families living within a certain area.

-There’s quite a bit redder in Dallas than there is in Seattle!
+There’s quite a bit more red in Dallas than there is in Seattle!
 The good thing, however, is that the cost of living is generally lower in Dallas than it is in Seattle.
 Venture out to University Park and Forney, among other cities, and you’ll realize areas of higher family median income.

 The colors of Houston look very much like those of Dallas.
 I’d venture to say, however, that it appears Houston has more blue areas.
 The inner city to the north and south are quite red.
 West of the city looks very blue, especially around Sugarland and Bellaire.
 To the west, cities like Deer Park have a higher household income.